 . . .

-4. Find an appropriate timing to communicate
+4. Find an appropriate time to communicate

-You should find a timing that works well with your managers to speak to them.
+You should find a time that works well with your managers to speak to them.
 If you see they are in the middle of something or appear to be in deep thinking, that probably is not the right timing for communication.